astral-sh/ruff-lsp/README.md

 ### Example: Neovim

-To use `ruff-lsp` with Neovim, install `ruff-lsp` from PyPI along with `[nvim-lspconfig]`. lspconfig's suggested configuration can be found with `:h lspconfig-keybindings` (also available [online][lspconfig-suggested-config]).
+To use `ruff-lsp` with Neovim, follow these steps:

+1. Install `ruff-lsp` from PyPI along with [`nvim-lspconfig`](https://github.com/neovim/nvim-lspconfig).
+2. Set up the Neovim LSP client using the [suggested configuration](https://github.com/neovim/nvim-lspconfig/tree/master#suggested-configuration) (`:h lspconfig-keybindings`).
-Configure lspconfig along with something like the following in your `init.lua`:
+3. Finally, configure `ruff-lsp` in your `init.lua`:

 ```lua
 -- Configure `ruff-lsp`.